-The University of Pittsburgh Institute for Cyber Law, Policy, and Security (Pitt Cyber), in partnership with Pitt Information Technology hosts a week-long virtual Air Force Association CyberCamp for high school students (entering 9th grade – graduating 12th grade) every year.
+The University of Pittsburgh Institute for Cyber Law, Policy, and Security (Pitt Cyber), in partnership with Pitt Information Technology hosts a free, week-long virtual Air Force Association CyberCamp for high school students (entering 9th grade – graduating 12th grade) every year.

 The camp will run from 9AM-1PM Monday-Friday, and students are required to attend all five days of the camp.
 Students will be broken up into Zoom classrooms with a 5:1 student to instructor ratio.

 Students will need their own device and will use a remote connection to utilize the required curriculum software.
 The free camp is designed for a range of technical skill levels, including introductory digital literacy, and is focused on cyber ethics and systems security.
 Please make sure your device meets the technical requirements before registering.

 Standard Camp Instructors

 - Kamil Akhuseyinoglu, Pitt School of Computing & Information